skyfox69/jsapi/README.md

 end
 ```

-The one and only positional argument of the `api_request_body` directive specifies the mandatory
+The one and only positional argument of the `api_request_body` directive specifies the
-name of the reusable request body.
+mandatory name of the reusable request body.

-Reusable request bodies can be referred by name as below.
+Reusable request bodies can be referred by name as

 ```ruby
 api_operation do